What is Link Building?

 While many have asked the question, is link building dead?
 The truth is that you cannot win on the internet without links.
 According to Google’s John Mueller, it does more harm than good when executed poorly.

 Google extracts the content and adds it to its index after crawling the pages on the web.
-When deciding relevance to search query, Google bots look at the number and quality of external links to that page.
+When deciding relevance to a search query, Google bots look at the number and quality of external links to that page.
 This means your ranking improves if the content is top quality and has backlinks from high domain authority sites.

 You have to be wary of artificial links such as spammy comments on blogs and forums.
 Other sources include guestbooks, article directories, social bookmarking and social media profiles.
 Sometimes it takes a while for Google to identify the artificial link but when they do, they penalize the website.

 That’s why many websites use the nofollow attribute to tell Google not to give any PageRank to such links.
-These websites cannot moderate all comment from each post.
+These websites cannot moderate all comments from each post.
 They deter spammers by applying the nofollow attribute to all links posted by guests and other users.

 Natural editorial links

 Known as the most important links in SEO, these are links given by other website owners.
 It is the most effective link because it is naturally given.
 You have to motivate the editor to give a natural link.

 Perhaps you conducted a survey and the results could impact how businesses in your niche operate.
 Google holds these types of links as the gold standard.
 They are valuable and will remain relevant for a long time to come.

 High ranking pages are trusted by Google.
 They get regular traffic through search and drive some of that traffic back to linking pages.
 Subsequently, they increase the search ranking of the linked page.
 The relevance of the content is a crucial factor in attracting leads.
 Hence, a high ranking page can generate leads for you.